 |Thu Oct 11||Investment Committee review and due diligence.|

 |Mon Oct 15||Board Room presentation skills workshop and simulation.|

 Entry via Reviewr must be received by no later than Friday, July 13, 2018 at 11:59 PM EST.

 There is no entry fee.

 Each individual Entrant may enter one idea.
-The idea must involve a plan to commercialize a new product or service.
+The idea must involve a plan to commercialize a new technology (a product or service).

 Entries must be accurate and complete.

 Northumberland CFDC may request additional documentation and substantiation.

 Entrants must disclose any funding already received at the time of registration.
 Any source of funding that has an equity ownership component must be disclosed.

 The Northumberland CFDC reserves the right to disqualify any entry that, in its sole judgment, violates the letter or the spirit of these rules.